MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-designer-header-properties.md

 ## High density header
 High density form header ensures that key information is always visible to users.
 Using high density header, the record title never truncates.
 Even long record titles are displayed using multiple lines.
 Similarly, high density header also ensures that up to four field values are directly visible in the header and never truncated or hidden.

 To ensure that key information is always visible, the framework displays read-only field values and users can't directly edit the field values in the header.
-Visualizations such as custom controls or web resources also aren't allowed.
+Visualizations such as custom components or web resources also aren't allowed.

 When a form does not specify header density or when a new form is created, the framework defaults to high density header.